-This is one of the most recognized qualifications that financial professionals have, and however, it is restricted to banking and Finance.
+This is one of the most recognized qualifications that financial professionals have.
+However, it is restricted to banking and Finance.
 This is an ideal degree for those interested in a career in asset management, investment banking, private equity, or hedge funds.

-To complete the CFA qualification, one has to pass three examinations that are generally considered complicated and tricky.
+To complete the CFA qualification, one must pass three generally considered complicated and tricky examinations.

 Additionally, one needs 48 months of investment or banking-related experience in a full-time role.
-People who complete the CFA have a firm grounding in equity investments, corporate finance, derivatives, financial reporting, and portfolio management, amongst others.
+People who complete the CFA have a firm grounding in equity investments, corporate finance, derivatives, financial reporting, and portfolio management.

 Financial Risk Manager (FRM)

 The FRM designation is an international risk certification offered by the Global Association of Risk Professionals (GARP).
-Career options for FRM professionals include Chief Risk Officer, Senior Risk Analyst, Head of Operational Risk.
-The topics covered in this exam are tools used to assess financial risks, such as financial markets, risk modeling, quantitative analysis, and valuation.
+The topics covered in this exam are tools for assessing financial risks, such as financial markets, risk modeling, quantitative analysis, and valuation.
+Career options for FRM professionals include Chief Risk Officer, Senior Risk Analyst, and Head of Operational Risk.
 To complete this certification, one must: